oernster/3D-printing-info/README.md

 # 3D-printing-info
 ## Useful 3D printing information

+# If you're setting up klipper, you need to clone this repository; this is how you do it:

+First off install git for your PC/linux/mac from here: https://github.com/git-guides/install-git

+Then on a command line or terminal (cmd.exe on windows, Terminal on a mac or linux box) go to the green Code button at the top right of the web page and click it.
+Then click the two squares button to copy.

+Then type:

+git clone -paste in your copied command here without minus signs-

+This should copy this entire repository to your local machine.

 ### levelling: contains information on levelling and resolving adhesion issues for FDM printers, including a picture of a good well levelled set of 9 squares on a Prusa i3 MKS3+ smooth sheet bed.

 ### klipper: guide to setting up klipper and also some useful webcam setup commands.